Day-Cohort-77/server-side-dotnet-curriculum/book-1-csharp-sql/chapters/jewelry-get-single.md

 # Get Single Product

-In this chapter, we'll implement and enhance the endpoint for retrieving a single product by ID in our Jewelry Junction API.
+In this chapter, we'll implement the endpoint for retrieving a single product by ID in our Jewelry Junction API.
 We'll explore how to include related data, handle errors, and format the response.

 ## Learning Objectives